Angels keep Phil Nevin as manager for 2023 on 1-year deal - WHIZ News

 Keeping Nevin provides some needed stability for Los Angeles heading into an offseason of uncertainty with owner Arte Moreno planning to sell the team.

+“It’s a great day,” rookie catcher and top prospect Logan O’Hoppe said shortly before first pitch.

-Superstar two-way player Shohei Ohtani can become a free agent after the 2023 season, potentially leaving the franchise litte time left to capitalize on having him and three-time AL MVP Mike Trout on the roster.
+Ohtani can become a free agent after the 2023 season, potentially leaving the franchise little time left to capitalize on having him and three-time AL MVP Mike Trout on the roster.

+“From where we’ve come, I feel like where we’re at right now, you can see the light, if you will,” Nevin said.
+“A lot of times, when you’re first time given these opportunities, you’re walking into a place — it’s rebuilding, expectations are low for a while, but ours aren’t.
+I got some of the best players in the world.
+I know there’s going to be a good support group around them.”

 More AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports